l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

 * Segmentation for Embedded Systems and IoT -
   * Embedded systems and network-enabled devices that communicate with the internet are considered IoT devices and need special attention to ensure that communication is not used in a malicious manner.
 Because an embedded system is often in control of a mechanism in the physical world, a security breach could cause harm to people and property.
-  * ==Since many of these devices have multiple access routes, such as ethernet, wireless, Bluetooth, etc., special care should be taken to isolate them from other devices on the network==.
+  * <mark>Since many of these devices have multiple access routes, such as ethernet, wireless, Bluetooth, etc., special care should be taken to isolate them from other devices on the network</mark>.
-  * You can ==impose logical network segmentation with switches using VLANs==, or through other traffic-control means, including MAC addresses, IP addresses, physical ports, protocols, or application filtering, routing, and access control management.
+  * You can <mark>impose logical network segmentation with switches using VLANs</mark>, or through other traffic-control means, including MAC addresses, IP addresses, physical ports, protocols, or application filtering, routing, and access control management.
 Network segmentation can be used to isolate IoT environments.

 * Microsegmentation -
-  * Modern cyberattacks take advantage of traditional security models to move easily between systems within a data center. ==Microsegmentation aids in protecting against these threats==.
+  * Modern cyberattacks take advantage of traditional security models to move easily between systems within a data center. <mark>Microsegmentation aids in protecting against these threats</mark>.
 A fundamental design requirement of microsegmentation is to understand the protection requirements for traffic within a data center and traffic to and from the internet traffic flows.

 * Virtual LAN (VLAN) -
-  * allows network administrators to ==use switches to create software-based LAN segments==, which can segregate or consolidate traffic across multiple switch ports.
+  * allows network administrators to <mark>use switches to create software-based LAN segments</mark>, which can segregate or consolidate traffic across multiple switch ports.
   * Administration of the environment is simplified, as the VLANs can be reconfigured when individuals change their physical location or need access to different services.
 VLANs can be configured based on switch port, IP subnet, MAC address and protocols.

 * Virtual Private Network (VPN) -
   * A point-to-point connection between two hosts that allows them to communicate.
-  * Secure communications can, of course, be provided by the VPN, but only ==if the security protocols have been selected and correctly configured== to provide a trusted path over an untrusted network, such as the internet.
+  * Secure communications can, of course, be provided by the VPN, but only <mark>if the security protocols have been selected and correctly configured</mark> to provide a trusted path over an untrusted network, such as the internet.
   * Remote users employ VPNs to access their organization’s network, and depending on the VPN’s implementation, they may have most of the same resources available to them as if they were physically at the office.

 ---